jkmagnussen/MyReads-A-Book-Tracking-App/README.md

 # MyReads-A-Book-Tracking-App-(React)
-Developed a web-application that allows for the selection and categorisation of books the user has read, is currently reading and would like to read as an assessed project within Udacity's React Nanodegree program.
+Developed a web-application that allows for the selection & categorisation of books the user has read, is currently reading and would like to read as an assessed project within Udacity's React Nanodegree program.